Satanfah Sor.Prateep: Career and biography

-His second was the Welterweight (147 lbs) Rajadamnern Stadium title, which he won in 1975 against Khunpon Sakornpitak, who had notable wins against the legendary Vicharnnoi Porntawee.
+His second was the Welterweight (147 lbs) Rajadamnern Stadium title, which he won in 1975 against Khunpon Sakornpitak.

 In 1977, despite spending most of his time fighting in Lumpinee Stadium up to this point, Satanfah was given yet another Rajadamnern Stadium title shot, which he won against Tongtha Kiatwayupak.

-In April 1978, just one month after Japanese Muay Thai legend Toshio Fujiwara had beaten Mongsawan Rukchiangmai in Japan to become the first foreigner ever to win the Rajadamnern Stadium title, Satanfah was to face former rival and Japanese Kickboxing legend Igari Genshuu, this time for the Lumpinee Stadium Middleweight title.
+In April 1978, just one month after Japanese Muay Thai legend Toshio Fujiwara had beaten Mongsawan Rukchiangmai in Japan to become the first foreigner ever to win the Rajadamnern Stadium title, Satanfah was to face former rival and Japanese Kickboxer Igari Genshuu, this time for the Lumpinee Stadium Middleweight title.
 Genshuu had knocked out Satanfah two years earlier to the shock of the audience at Lumpinee Stadium.
 Satanfah successfully took his revenge and won the title by decision.

-Though he did win many titles, he never defended a single one because it was very hard to find opponents for his weight classes.
-Between 1977 and 1980, Satanfah was considered the best "heavyweight" as that was what the 160 lbs division (Middleweight) was called in Thailand at the time.

-Satanfah fought in Muay Thai up until 1980, when he made the switch to boxing, where he initially had success, winning three in a row and the national Boxing title at 160 lbs against Mana Premchai.
+Satanfah fought in Muay Thai up until 1980, when he made the switch to boxing, where he initially had success, winning three fights in a row and the national Boxing title at 160 lbs against Mana Premchai.
 He then fought three times in South Korea, against two OPBF Champions, and WBA World Champion In-Chul Baek.

 He retired from fighting in 1983, at 31 years old after his last loss in Boxing.